 An Ultrasonic Cleaning Cycle for Jet Aircraft Engine Components

-The Tulsa maintenance facility uses a 37 kHz S180H Elma ultrasonic cleaner provided by Tovatech.
+The Tulsa maintenance facility uses a 37 kHz S180H Elma ultrasonic cleaner (replaced by the Select 180) provided by Tovatech.
 It has a cleaning tank capacity of 4.7 gallons and dimensions of 12.9 x 11.8 x 7.9 inches deep.
 The cleaner is equipped with a heater and timer that use LED lights to indicate both set and actual cleaning time and cleaning temperature.

 Other useful features on the Elma unit include